dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 ### Personally authenticating with GitLab
 dbt Cloud developers on the Enterprise plan must each connect their GitLab profiles to dbt Cloud, as every developer's read / write access for the dbt repo is checked in the dbt Cloud IDE.

-To connect your personal GitLab account, dbt Cloud developers should navigate to their settings and scroll to **Linked Accounts** under **Your Profile**.
+To connect a personal GitLab account, dbt Cloud developers should navigate to Your Profile settings by clicking the gear icon in the top right, then select **Linked Accounts** in the left menu.

 If your GitLab account is not connected, you’ll see "No connected account".
 Select **Link** to begin the setup process.
 You’ll be redirected to GitLab, and asked to authorize dbt Cloud in a grant screen.